Type 63A light tank: Mobility

 The Type 63A enhance capability allowing the vehicle to conduct amphibious operations from its host amphibious warfare ships at distances from 5–7 km to the shore at a speed of 28 km/h.

 Fire control

-The FCS includes digital fire-control computer, integrated commander sight with laser rangefinder input, and white-light spotter or image-stabilised gunner's sight w/ passive night vision.
+The FCS includes a digital fire-control computer, integrated commander sight with laser rangefinder input, daylight optics, and image-stabilized gunner's sight with passive night vision.
 The Type 63A night vision is an image intensifier system.
-Alternatively the gunner sight can be fitted with a thermal imager night vision.
-It is also equipped with the satellite positioning (GPS/GLONASS) system to allow accurate landing position in harsh weather conditions and night operations.
-It's also equipped with computerised fire-control to enable accurate firing both on land and at sea.
+Alternatively, the gunner sight can be fitted with a thermal imager for night vision.
+It is also equipped with the satellite positioning (GPS/GLONASS) system to allow accurate landing positions in harsh weather conditions and night operations.
+It's also equipped with computerized fire control to enable accurate firing both on land and at sea.